Program Overview

 More information and upcoming events can also be found on Break the Cycle’s Facebook Page.

-Join us for the first annual Break The Cycle Career Expo taking place on Saturday, March 25th, 2023 from 11AM to 5PM at The Loppet Foundation Trailhead, located at 1221 Theo Wirth Parkway, Minneapolis, MN 55422.
+Join us for the second annual Break The Cycle Career Expo taking place on Saturday, March 23rd, 2024 from 11AM to 4PM at The Loppet Foundation Trailhead, located at 1221 Theo Wirth Parkway, Minneapolis, MN 55422.
 This event is for anyone interested in a career in the bicycle and outdoor industry.
 We are connecting qualified job applicants with outdoor industry leaders and opportunities.
 Join us and bring a friend!

 Partners in attendance